Plesiomonas shigelloides infections

 P. shigelloides is primarily a freshwater aquatic organism, with increased rates of isolation in the warmer months of the year .
 The organism requires a minimum temperature of 8ºC and the absence of salt for growth, which limits its aquatic habitats .
 Thus, P. shigelloides is generally found in fresh or estuarine (brackish) waters rather than marine environments.
 It is most frequently observed in tropical or subtropical areas, although it has been isolated from surface waters in Europe as far north as Sweden [18-20].

 - Janda JM, Abbott SL, Morris JG Jr. Aeromonas, Plesiomonas, and Edwardsiella.
 In: Infections of the Gastrointestinal Tract, Blaser, Smith, Ravdin, Greenberg, Guerrant (Eds), Raven Press, Ltd, New York 1995. p.905.

-- Abbot SL.
-Klebsiella, Enterobacter, Citrobacter, Serratia, Plesiomonas, and Other Enterobacteriaceae.
-In: Manual of Clinical Microbiology, Tenth Ed, Versalovic J, Carroll KC, Funke G, et al. (Eds), ASM Press, Washington, DC 2011.
+- Forsythe SJ, Abbot SL, Pitout J. Klebsiella, Enterobacter, Citrobacter, Cronobacter, Serratia, Plesiomonas, and other Enterobacteriaceae.
+In: Manual of Clinical Microbiology, 11th ed, Jorgensen JH, Pfaller MA, Carroll KC, et al (Eds), ASM Press, Washington, DC 2015.